 If standing out is your goal, you’ll want to avoid dressing in colors that match your wall.

 White shirts already aren’t the best choice for work from home video conference calls, but they can be the worst option if you’re setting up in front of a white background.

 4. Colors That Don’t Flatter Your Skin Tone

-The video conference interview dress code dictates that unflattering colors should be avoided.
+A working from home video conference interview dress code dictates that unflattering colors should be avoided.

 This means steering clear of shades that wash you out and don’t do your skin tone any favors.